 |Speed||Very rapid as no cloud access is required.
 Extremely fast when accessed over USB 3.||Speed varies according to the performance of your wi-fi, your Internet connection, and the performance of the iCloud servers at the time.|

-Given the advantage that iTunes backup have in speed of access, we recommend taking an iTunes backup to your local computer before any iOS upgrade.
+Given the advantage that iTunes backups have in speed of access, we recommend taking an iTunes backup to your local computer before any iOS upgrade.
 You don't want to end up waiting hours for an iCloud backup restore!

 Backing up your iPhone with iTunes